khui/copacrr/README.md

 `libs/` contains libraries which our code uses and which we didn't write.

 `models/` contains the code which defines the PACRR model and its extensions (e.g. RE-, CO-).

+`pacrr/` is not included by default in the repository, but is built when training the model.
+It contains the files which save a PACRR model instance as well as misc. information about it, like loss and plots.
+To change the name of the directory, set `$parentdir` in `bin/set_env` to be the new name of the directory.
+Make sure to move the files from the original directory to the new one.

 `preprocess/` contains various libraries for preprocessing the data.
 We didn't write this either.

 `simmat/` is not included by default in the repository, but the code expects it to exist and contain the similarity matrices, so you should put them here.

+`test/` contains testing files.

 `utils/` contains various utility functions which we wrote.